kalona/polars-for-data-science-oreilly-course/README.md

 Welcome to "Polars for Data Science: Tackling Real-World Data Challenges"!

 This course, created in partnership with O'Reilly Media, is designed to provide a comprehensive and practical understanding of [Polars](https://github.com/pola-rs/polars), an innovative tool for data manipulation and analysis.

-Hosted entirely on this GitHub repository, this course will take you from the basics of Polars to integrating Polars into your data science workflow.

-The video course can be found on O'Reilly Media here: [Polars for Data Science: Tackling Real-World Data Challenges](https://learning.oreilly.com/course/polars-for-data/0642572019327/)
+The video course can be found on O'Reilly Media here: [Polars for Data Science: Tackling Real-World Data Challenges](https://learning.oreilly.com/course/polars-for-data/0642572019327/).

+This GitHub repository provides the course material, including:
+- Jupyter notebooks for each module of the course (see `module_notebooks/`).
+- A quiz Jupyter notebook for each module of the course (see `quiz_notebooks/`).
+- A corresponding quiz solution Jupyter notebook for each module of the course (see `quiz_solution_notebooks/`).

+The course will take you from zero Polars all the way to integrating Polars into your data science workflow.
+So buckle up!

+This README provides instructions for installing the required packages, as well as downloading the data files which are used throughout the course.

 ## Course Overview